torressantiago/wuggy-gui/README.md

 5. Optionally, export the results to a CSV file using the "Export to CSV" button.

 ## Authors and Credits
-This project uses the Wuggy pseudoword generator, created by Michael Piotrowski.
+This project uses the Wuggy pseudoword generator.

 - **Wuggy**: [https://github.com/WuggyCode/wuggy](https://github.com/WuggyCode/wuggy)